Indonesia: Flores + Komodo + Bali - July 2011

 Some Indonesian minutes later, we are there.
 Ticket bought at the counter, car parked on the parking lot.
 What?
 50 000 rupiah more for the camera?
 Damn, I would have done better to hide my 7D...

 Misir accompanies me to the first lake.
-He was right, it's easy: a path with steps, going up a gentle slope.
-Then flat ground, by a shady path, which leads, on the right, to the first point of view on the Kelimutu craters.
+He was right, it's easy: a path with steps, going up gently.
+Then flat ground, by a shaded path, which leads, on the right, to the first viewpoint on the craters of Kelimutu.

 Wow!

-I have the sun in front, not great for photos, but no matter ...
-I open my eyes, it's worth all the pictures of the world.
-A thin rampart of jagged stone separates the two lakes.
+I have the sun in front of me, not great for the pictures, but it doesn't matter...
+I open my eyes wide, it's worth all the pictures in the world.
+A thin wall of jagged stone separates the two lakes.

-The lake on the right, on the pictures above, is called Ata Polo.
+The lake on the right, in the pictures above, is called Ata Polo.
 It can take a red-brown color.
-For now, it is rather dark blue-green.
+For the moment, it is rather dark blue-green.

-The one on the left (which I will discover better after, while gaining height) is Lake Nuamuri Ko'ofai.
-When I arrive, the sun does not illuminate it yet.
-In full light, it turns to acid green, almost fluo.
+The one on the left (that I will discover better after, by taking height), it is the lake Nuamuri Ko' ofai.
+When I arrive, the sun does not light it yet.
+In full light, it turns to acid green, almost fluorescent.

 The place is popular.
-Locals also come here on excursions.
-They greet me nicely: "Hello!"
+The locals also come here on excursions.
+They greet me kindly: "Hello!"
 I answer "Pagi!"
-And even, I add: "Saya orang perancis"because everyone wants to know where I come from ... guaranteed success.
+And even, I add: "Saya orang perancis"because everyone wants to know where I come from...
+Success guaranteed.

 But yes, yes, sir, I speak the Bahasa Indonesia !
 Well, just a little, "setikit", and I'm sorry, but I'm not going to stay here and talk to you, tell you about my life, tell you if I travel alone or in a group, if I'm married or not, or how many children I have, because there's the green lake and the black lake waiting for me, you see, so goodbye and see you soon maybe...